Observable Optimization for Precision Theory: Machine Learning Energy Correlators: Acknowledgements

 \section{Acknowledgements}

 The authors thank Aur\'elien Dersy, Jesse Thaler, Rikab Gambhir, Ben Nachman, Vinicius Mikuni, Matthew Reece, Dennis Noll, Sascha Diefenbachar, and David Shih for useful discussions.
 AB and MDS are supported by DOE grant DE-SC0013607.
 KF is supported in part by: DOE grant DE-SC0013607, the Harvard GSAS Merit Fellowship, and the Miller Institute for Basic Research in Science, University of California Berkeley.
+This work is also supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \href{http://iaifi.org/}{http://iaifi.org/}).
 KF also thanks the The Munich Institute for Astro-, Particle and BioPhysics and the Aspen Center for Physics (which is supported by NSF grant PHY-2210452, Simons Foundation grant (1161654, Troyer), and Alfred P. Sloan Foundation grant G-2024-22395) for hospitality while working on this project.
 The computations in this paper were performed on the Harvard Cannon Cluster, including resources provided by the Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).